Why Amelia Island Is One of Florida's Hidden Gems

 Amelia Island's proximity to great seafood (it's the birthplace of the modern shrimping industry) and international influences (those eight flags) means this small resort community packs quite a culinary punch.

 You may have to extend your stay to eat and drink at all the great spots.
-There's the small bites of refined Asian street food at Wicked BAO, French/Southern fusion at Lagniappe and made-from-scratch goodness at Burlingame Restaurant.
-After dinner, you might want to take in the scene and a cocktail at The Decantery or try the Prosim Pils (and whatever new is on tap) at the buzzy Mocama Beer Company taproom or catch a sunset over the Intracoastal with a cold beer at the Salty Pelican.
+There are sea-inspired comfort food favorites (hush puppies, please!) at The Sandbar & Kitchen, eggplant parm to rival nonna's at Ciao Italian Eatery, French/Southern fusion specialities at Lagniappe and artful, modern cuisine at POGO's Kitchen.
+After dinner, you might want to take in the scene and a cocktail at The Decantery or try the Prosim Pils (and whatever new is on tap) at the buzzy Mocama Beer Company taproom or catch a sunset over the Intracoastal with a cold beer at the Salty Pelican Bar & Grill.